 Cord blood is the excess blood left in the umbilical cord after your baby is born.
 This precious resource was historically discarded as medical waste.
 However, in the 1980's scientists discovered that your baby's cord blood is an incredible source of potentially life-saving stem cells.

-To date, there are more than 80 FDA-approved therapies using cord blood stem cells, and cord blood has been used to successfully treat more than 25,000 patients worldwide.
+To date, there are more than 80 FDA-approved therapies using cord blood stem cells, and cord blood has been used to treat more than 85,000 patients worldwide.1

 Stem cells derived from umbilical cord blood are called hematopoietic stem cells (HSCs).
 They are the building blocks of the body’s blood and immune systems.
 These cells have the ability to repair and replace tissue that has been damaged by disease, chemotherapy or other medical conditions.